List of awards and nominations received by Dhanush

 Dhanush, is an Indian actor, producer, director, writer, lyricist, and playback singer who predominantly works in Tamil cinema.
-Starring in 44 films over his career, among Dhanush's awards include 14 SIIMA Awards, nine Vijay Awards, eight Filmfare Awards South, five Vikatan Awards, five Edison Awards, four National Film Awards (two as actor and two as producer), and a Filmfare Award.
+Starring in 54 films over his career, among Dhanush's awards include 14 SIIMA Awards, nine Vijay Awards, eight Filmfare Awards South, five Vikatan Awards, five Edison Awards, six National Film Awards (three as actor, two as producer, one as director), and a Filmfare Award.
 He has been included in the Forbes India Celebrity 100 list six times, which is based on the earnings of Indian celebrities.

 Film Awards

 Dhanush receiving the Rajat Kamal Award (for the Best Actor) from Pratibha Patil, the then President of India, at the 58th National Film Awards ceremony held in New Delhi in September 2011.